 - Leading and hosting a national conversation among academic and industry leaders to share observations on solutions for media sustainability and innovation around digital media economics, the digital transformation of legacy news organizations and opportunities available to emerging news sites.

-Support for the UNC School of Media and Journalism is part of Knight Foundation’s efforts to advance excellence in journalism and to help news organizations inform people in communities of all sizes through experimentation, innovation and leadership.
+Support for the UNC Hussman School of Journalism and Media is part of Knight Foundation’s efforts to advance excellence in journalism and to help news organizations inform people in communities of all sizes through experimentation, innovation and leadership.
 Knight has made many investments in this area, including the $5 million Knight Local Media Initiative, which has supported more than 50 online news sites around the country.

-About the UNC School of Media and Journalism
+About the UNC Hussman School of Journalism and Media

-The UNC School of Media and Journalism’s responsibility is to train the next generation of media professionals, including journalists, strategic communicators, teachers and researchers — and to serve journalism and communication professionals.
+The UNC Hussman School of Journalism and Media’s responsibility is to train the next generation of media professionals, including journalists, strategic communicators, teachers and researchers — and to serve journalism and communication professionals.
 We hold true to the core principles of media and journalism education while leading the transformation in the digital communications environment.

 About the John S. and James L. Knight Foundation